Zeyi0827/zeyi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Zeyi Ren, a M.Phil. student at the department of EEE, The University of Hong Kong (HKU), supervised by [Prof. Yik-Chung Wu](https://www.eee.hku.hk/~ycwu/).
+👋😀Hi, I’m Zeyi Ren, a M.Phil. student at the department of EEE, The University of Hong Kong (HKU), supervised by [Prof. Yik-Chung Wu](https://www.eee.hku.hk/~ycwu/).
 Before that, I got my B.Eng. degree in Electronics and Information Engineering from Beijing Institute of Technology (BIT).
 I have also worked as a visiting research intern at [Shenzhen Research Institute of Big Data](https://www.sribd.cn/), collaborated with [Dr. Yang Li](https://www.researchgate.net/profile/Yang-Li-196) (Joined Great Bay University as Associate Professor in March 2025).

 My research interests mainly focus on **Interpretable-AI for Wireless Communications** and **Statistical Machine Learning**.<br>
 During my undergraduate studies, I concentrated on Localization problems in wireless networks, with a particular emphasis on the Cooperative Localization.<br>